-If you have calf pain from running, it can be one of the most frustrating injuries with a long recovery period but it doesn't have to be.
+If you have calf pain from running, it can become one of the most frustrating injuries with a long recovery period but it doesn't have to be.
 Find out where the problem is and how to best deal with it for a speedy recovery and to prevent it from becoming an injury.

 I recently experienced a problem with inconsistent pain in my calf.
 I had pain during a run and had to stop running for a few days.
 I resumed running again and had no pain for few runs and then I experienced a very painful run and had to stop and walk!
 My calf pain was a bit of a mystery to me so I decided to have it checked.